-If you are a federal worker who has one of these occupations, you can find more resources about how to apply on this page of the U.S. Department of Labor website.
-All other federal employees who have been injured or has sustained an illness while on the job may apply for compensation benefits through the governmental program.
+If you are a federal worker with one of these occupations, you can find more resources about how to apply the Department of Labor website.
+All other federal employees with on-the-job injuries may apply for benefits through the governmental program.

 #4 – What Federal Workers’ Comp Benefits are Available?

 Many injured employees worry about making ends meet while managing their medical issues.
 This makes federal workers’ comp coverage one of the most crucial elements of the process.
-According to the U.S. Department of Labor, federal workers who are approved for benefits may be compensated for the following:
+According to the U.S. Department of Labor, federal workers with approved claims may receive compensation for the following: